Good Night & Sweet Dreams

 How did you sleep last night?

 Be honest!
-Did you wake up feeling refreshed, looking forward to the day ahead?
+It's a question worth sitting with honestly.
+Did you wake feeling restored, clear-headed, ready for the new day?
 Or did you hit snooze three times and need coffee just to feel human?

 “Sleep is an investment in the energy you need to be effective tomorrow.”